 Jump to main content

-1. clean them to ensure continued drainage
+1) clean them to ensure continued drainage,

-2. ecologically restore them to a more natural state, or
+2) hydrologically restore them to a more natural state, or

-3. leave them alone.
+3) leave them unmanaged.

 Hjalmar Laudon, Head of department, Professor